What is the meaning of Renaissance culture?

 Renaissance culture represents a pivotal moment in European history.
 It spanned the 14th to 17th centuries and was characterized by a revival of interest in classical learning and wisdom.
-The period significantly transitioned from the Middle Ages to modernity.
+The period underwent a significant transition from the Middle Ages to modernity.

 The Renaissance brought remarkable advancements in various fields, including art, science, and architecture.